Bhupendra Chaudhary appointed UP BJP chief | Politics

 - India

-The BJP on Thursday appointed Uttar Pradesh cabinet minister Bhupendra Chaudhary as the party's chief in the state.
+The BJP on Thursday appointed Uttar Pradesh cabinet minister Bhupendra Chaudhary as the party's state chief, the choice being seen an attempt to counter the challenge posed by the SP-RLD combine in the western part of the state.

-His appointment is seen as the BJP's attempt to reach out to the influential Jat community, which was at the forefront of the year-long farmers' protest against the Centre’s now-withdrawn three contentious farm laws.
+His appointment is also seen as the attempt to reach out to the influential Jat community, which was at the forefront of the year-long farmers' protest against the three contentious farm laws.

 With the appointment of Chaudhary, also the state minister for Panchayati Raj, Uttar Pradesh has become the third state where the BJP will be headed by a Jat leader, after O P Dhankar in Haryana and Satish Poonia in Rajasthan.